 Read the Full Money Point Restoration Plan:

-The Money Point Restoration Project represents the nation’s first large-scale sediment remediation project completed by a non-profit organizations.
+The Money Point Restoration Project represents the nation’s first large-scale sediment remediation project completed by a non-profit organization.
 It includes 7 acres of lush new tidal marsh, a 3-acre oyster reef, a new forested upland shoreline, and the first-known “living cap” to isolate contaminated sediments and provide critical wetland and oyster habitat.
 The restoration work is also helping to control tidal and stormwater flooding on area roadways.
 Cancer levels in fish have returned to normal levels, and researchers have recorded over 26 species of fish, 110 different bird species and at least one otter family at Money Point.
 In 2019, the project received one of four “Best Restored Shore” awards from the American Shore and Beach Preservation Association.